-With regard to the Group's self-owned supermarkets, which are found at its three integrated complexes, sales have risen by approximately 27%, and the Group believes that they possess good potential for contributing still greater revenue in the future, supported by a strong line up of chilled and packaged food products.

-Given the promising results of the chilled and packaged food business, the Group will formulate strategies to expedite its development; constituting an important focus going forward.
+In Mainland China, apart from encouraging response from the direct selling of chilled and packaged food products through social media platforms, the Group's self-owned supermarkets, which are found at its three integrated complexes, also performed well.
+The Group believes that they have the potential for contributing even greater revenue in the future, supported by a strong line up of chilled and packaged food products.
+The chilled and packaged food segment will therefore continue to be an important area of focus for the Group moving forward, especially due to the Covid-19 pandemic and the work from home norm.